JasnRathore/arlo/README.md

 ## Getting Started

 ### Commands

     init     (-i)    initialize a new arlo project dev      (-d)    starts your development environment
     build    (-b)    builds the final binary for distribution upgrade  (-u)    upgrades arlo to the latest version version  (-v)    prints app version
-    help     (-h)    prints all the available commands init     (-i)    initialize a new arlo project dev      (-d)    starts your development environment
-    build    (-b)    builds the final binary for distribution upgrade  (-u)    upgrades arlo to the latest version version  (-v)    prints app version
     help     (-h)    prints all the available commands

 ### Creating Your First Project

 Initialize a new Arlo project with the interactive setup: